 Packing is half the battle.
 When you reach your destination, you’ll probably encounter a few obstacles and inconveniences.

-In our on-the-go tips section, we tackle a few common pain points in the travel process: money, heat, security, staying fresh and lugging bulky electronics between destinations.
+In our on-the-go tips section, we tackle a few common pain points in the travel process: money, heat, security, staying fresh, travel workouts and lugging bulky electronics between destinations.

 Credit: user21473825 Via Freepik